So you did it again. You ignored all the warnings to wear gloves when cutting peppers, and now you have hot pepper hands. You’re not alone.

 We do not advise that you use dish soap in your mouth or on your lips.
 Many dish soaps are toxic when ingested, so only use dish soap externally.

 Most people tend to notice the hot pepper burning their hands or skin after showering.
-This is because the capsaicin on your skin is oil-based, and massaging it with warm water will just spread it out rather than wash it off.
+This is because the capsaicin on your skin is oil-based, and massaging it with warm water will spread it out rather than wash it off.

-The solution is usually to wait and cry it out.
+The solution is usually to wait and cry it out (see below).
 You can flush with water or saline, but this is only minimally effective.
 If you’re suffering from spicy eye burn, your eyes will eventually flush out the oil with tears.

-Dip It In Milk.
+3. Dip It In Milk

 Milk is by far the best solution for spicy pepper burn in the mouth.
 However, it can also be very effective at treating it on the skin.
 The fats in milk help to break down the pepper oils and provide immediate, though temporary relief.

-Apply Aloe Vera Gel.
+4. Apply Aloe Vera Gel

-Give It Time.
+5. Give It Time

 Unfortunately, the only thing left to do is wait.
 No method is effective at completely removing chili oils from the skin.
 Eventually, your skin will shed and the oils will be flushed from your tissue, providing complete relief.

-Jalapeno In The Eyes – The Cure
+Stopping Jalapeno Burn In The Eyes

-Okay, don’t panic, you’ll be okay!
+First off, don’t panic, you’ll be okay!

 The first thing to know is that spicy peppers won’t blind you.
 Unless you’ve dumped pure capsaicin in your eyes, the burn will subside.
 So don’t go putting chemicals in your eyes trying to stop the burn.
 It won’t help, and you might cause more damage to your eyes than relief!